These are the different types of conventional lights generally available to us that we can use for theatre lighting.

 A gobo can be fitted into a profile gate to allow for projection of a shape, such as a window or a leaf breakup.

-The size of a profile can be adjusted by fitting an iris into the profile in the gate.
+The size of a profile beam can be adjusted by fitting an iris into the profile in the gate.

 PAR’s or Parabolic Aluminised Reflector was the workhorse of the rock and roll industry lighting because of the bright light source that allowed for strong saturated colours,